gdw-workshop/2018_GDW_Workshop/exercises/variant_exercise.md

 Now, we'll run lofreq.
 To learn more about how you could run lofreq, run:
 ```
+# note that we are running lofreq by typing ./lofreq
+# this is because lofreq is in our current directory (.), and not elsewhere in our PATH
 ./lofreq         # show general usage info
 ./lofreq call    # show general usage info for the call command in lofreq (actually does variant calling)
 ```